-1 1 Battery 1 40 Amps Orange Fuse remotely located near battery Battery 2 40 Amps Orange Fuse remotely located near battery 2 (where fitted)
+Fuse Rating Fuse Colour Description Battery 1 40 Amps Orange Fuse remotely located near battery Battery 2 40 Amps Orange Fuse remotely located near battery 2 (where fitted)

-8.19 Common Fault Table
+8.9 Common Fault Table

-Connecting lead between the site and Leisure Vehicle not connected Check and connect lead as per 8.5C RCD switched off Reset RCD as per 8.5D RCD not operating correctly Check supply polarity; if the RCD continues to fail contact your Dealer as there is probably an equipment or wiring fault.
+Fault Possible Cause Proposed Fix No 230-volt output from PSU Connecting lead between the site and Leisure Vehicle not connected Check and connect lead as per (Connecting to the mains 230v supply and safety checks C) RCD switched off Reset RCD as per (Connecting to the mains 230v supply and safety checks D) RCD not operating correctly Check supply polarity; if the RCD continues to fail contact your Dealer as there is probably an equipment or wiring fault.
 MCB switched off Reset MCB by switching OFF (down position) then back ON (up position), if the MCB continues to fail contact your Dealer as there is probably an equipment or wiring fault.
 No or deficient supply from site Contact site Warden for assistance.
-Anotherfault Contact your Dealer Mains Supply reversed?
+Another fault Contact your Dealer.
+Reverse Polarity light is illuminated on PSU Mains Supply reversed?
 The reverse polarity light is designed to illuminate when the Live and Neutral supply has been reversed / crossed over.
 If the light illuminates there is a problem with the site supply or the cable connecting the supply to your vehicle.
-The light is designed to work on UK electrical supplies (where the neutral conductor is connected to earth at the substation).
+The light is designed to work on UK electrical supplies (where the neutral conductor is connected to earth at the sub station).
 If you are using your vehicle outside the UK this light may illuminate when no fault exists.
 In these cases, consult the site warden for advice.
 Generator being used 'The Reverse Polarity warning light is on when using my Generator'.
 This is a normal side effect when using some types of generator.
 Instead of connecting the neutral conductor to earth, some generators centre-tap the earth connection making both neutral and live conductors 110V above earth.
 This 110V difference causes the neon polarity indicator to illuminate.
-In most cases it is still safe to use the generator, but please RCD not operating correctly MCB switched off No or deficient supply from site Another fault Mains Supply reversed?
+In most cases it is still safe to use the generator, but please consult the generator handbook for further information.